tundish/blathnaid/NOTES.rst

 T 2
 ---

-And there again was Krol.
+And up popped Krol.
 Jack was pleased to see him, and went over to the second barrel, upon which was painted 'That'.
-He opened the tap until the tundish was half to the brim and he passed it across to his new friend.
+He opened the tap until the tundish was half to the brim and he passed it across to his friend.

 S 2
 ---